Modesto Cartagena: Later years

-Cartagena spent 20 years in the Army before retiring as a Sergeant First Class, in 1971.
-He continued to be an active figure around the 65th Infantry Headquarters in Puerto Rico long after his retirement.
+Cartagena spent 20 years in the army before retiring as a sergeant first class in 1971.
+He continued to be an active figure around the 65th Infantry headquarters in Puerto Rico long after his retirement.
 He also had family in El Paso, Texas.
-His family, upon learning of Modesto's actions, had taken it upon themselves to make a request to Congress, that he be awarded the Medal of Honor.
+His family, upon learning of Modesto's actions, had taken it upon themselves to make a request to Congress that he be awarded the Medal of Honor.
 They received support on this quest from the Republican Veterans Committee.
-His supporters argued that the segregation policy of the army, at the time, and the limited English capacity of his company members when filling out the forms for the application, resulted in the awarding of the nations' second highest decoration, the Distinguished Service Cross.
+His supporters argued that the segregation policy of the army, at the time, and the limited English capacity of his company members when filling out the forms for the application, resulted in the awarding of the nations' second-highest decoration, the Distinguished Service Cross.

 On March 2, 2010, the day that Puerto Rico commemorated the 93rd anniversary of American citizenship, Cartagena died in his home in the town of Guayama, of a heart attack following a long battle with stomach cancer, he is survived by his sisters María and Virginia and his children Modesto Jr., Luis Antonio, Fernando, Sara, Wilma and Víctor.
 Cartagena was buried with military honors in the Puerto Rico National Cemetery located in the city of Bayamon.
 While no Federal government representative attended the interment ceremony for this highly decorated veteran, Puerto Rico's second-highest official, Secretary of State Kenneth McClintock attended.
 He delivered to Cartagena's family a personal letter from Governor Luis Fortuño and stated that while Cartagena was actually being buried with a Distinguished Service Cross, "in our hearts we're sending him off with the Medal of Honor he deserves" and made a commitment to seek it posthumously.

 Legacy

-January 4, 2007, was officially declared as "SFC Modesto Cartagena Day" in the City of Hartford, Connecticut.
+January 4, 2007, was officially declared as "SFC Modesto Cartagena Day" in the city of Hartford, Connecticut.
 The proclamation by Mayor Eddie A. Perez can be viewed here: "SFC Modesto Cartagena Day" Proclamation.
 An avenue in his native town of Cayey is named after him.
-On April 14, 2021, USAG Fort Buchanan dedicated the base Visitor Control Center in honor of SFC Modesto Cartagena.
+On April 14, 2021, USAG Fort Buchanan dedicated the base Visitor Control Center building in honor of SFC Modesto Cartagena.

+In 2019 Modesto Cartagena was posthumously inducted to the Puerto Rico Veterans Hall of Fame.